niplav/site/circle_combinations.md

 > __It is currently unknown how many ways exist to [arrange
 > n circles](https://www.youtube.com/watch?v=bRIL9kMJJSc) in
-> the affine plane .
+> the affine plane.
 However, for up to 5 circles, the [number is
 > known](https://oeis.org/A250001).
 This page attempts to classify the
 > current known combinations.__